Batman & Robin (film): Critical response

-In his review for the San Francisco Chronicle, Mick LaSalle said that the film failed to "convincingly inhabit the grandeur of its art direction and special effects", criticizing George Clooney as "the big zero of the film", who "should go down in history as the George Lazenby of the series".
+In his review for the San Francisco Chronicle, Mick LaSalle said that the film failed to "convincingly inhabit the grandeur of its art direction and special effects", criticizing Clooney as "the big zero of the film", who "should go down in history as the George Lazenby of the series".
 While deeming Clooney "the most ideal Batman to date" in a physical sense, Todd McCarthy of Variety found the character uninteresting and Clooney "unable to compensate onscreen for the lack of dimension on paper".
 Conversely, he described Thurman and Schwarzenegger's performances as the villainous duo as the "highlights of the film", pointing out Thurman's "comic wit conspicuously lacking elsewhere in the picture".
 Writing for Star Tribune, Jeff Strickler criticized its "almost embarrassingly mundane" dialogue and called Schwarzenegger "wasted" in the role of Mr. Freeze and his character "drably written".
 Janet Maslin of The New York Times gave a more positive review and praised Thurman's performance as "perfect", comparing it to Mae West's "[mix of] true femininity with the winking womanliness of a drag queen", but criticizing Silverstone and Clooney's performances.
 Steven Rea of The Philadelphia Inquirer found Thurman at times "amusing" and similarly described her performance as "Mae West with moss".

 Legacy

 Batman & Robin is considered to be one of the worst superhero films and among the worst films ever made.
-In 2009, Marvel Studios president Kevin Feige said that Batman & Robin may be the most important comic book film ever made in that it was "so bad that it demanded a new way of doing things" and created the opportunity to make X-Men (2000) and Spider-Man (2002) in a way that respected the source material to a higher degree.
-In an interview with Vice 20 years after its release, director Joel Schumacher apologized for the film while taking full responsibility for its poor reputation, stating, "I want to apologize to every fan that was disappointed because I think I owe them that.
+In an interview with Vice 20 years after its release, Schumacher apologized for the film while taking full responsibility for its poor reputation, stating, "I want to apologize to every fan that was disappointed because I think I owe them that.
 A lot of it was my choice.
 No one is responsible for my mistakes but me."
 He added, "I was scum.
 It was like I had murdered a baby", recounting his initial reaction to the overwhelmingly negative public response.
-Screenwriter Akiva Goldsman also apologized, saying, "we didn't mean for it to be bad.
+Goldsman also apologized, saying, "we didn't mean for it to be bad.
 I swear, nobody was like, 'This will be bad.'" and elaborating that the film was initially intended to be darker in tone.

 A person cosplaying as the film's depiction of Mr. Freeze.